Ski, Norway

-Ski (/no/) is a town and former a municipality in the new municipality (as of January 1, 2020) of Nordre Follo Municipality in the greater region Follo, in Akershus county, Norway.
+Ski (/no/) is a town and former municipality in the new municipality (as of January 1, 2020) of Nordre Follo Municipality in the greater region Follo, in Akershus county, Norway.

 Ski is the most populous and largest town in Follo, and serves as the de facto municipality center of Nordre Follo.
 Institutions such as the hospital, tingrett (district court), police station, and other regional public services, are located in and around the town of Ski.

 Etymology

 The municipality of Ski inherited its name from the town of Ski, upon being instated as a separate municipality, with the town as its administrative centre.
 The town of Ski is named after a large farm called Skeidi (Old Norse: Skeiði).
-The word skeiði is a side form of skeið, meaning "running track for horse racing" - suggesting that there may have been such a track at the farm in medieval times.
+The word skeiði is a side form of skeið, meaning "running track for horse racing" – suggesting that there may have been such a track at the farm in medieval times.

 Accordingly, and contrary to popular assumption, the name is a reference to horse racing, not skiing.